 - salt and freshly ground black pepper

 - Trim any excess fat from the chops.
-Mix together the mint jelly, thyme, mustard and zest and spread over both sides of the chops.
+Mix the mint jelly, thyme, mustard and lemon zest and spread over both sides of the chops.

-- Place on a non-metallic plate or dish and cover then leave to marinate in a fridge overnight or longer if you have time.
+- Place on a non-metallic plate or dish, cover and leave to marinate in a fridge overnight or longer if you have time.

-- Pour the cream into a pan, add the garlic and bring to the boil.
+- Pour the cream into a pan, add the garlic and bring to a boil.